contensis/contensis.github.io/docs-src/content-types/field-editors/editor-location.md

 If you feel you need more than the 150,000 requests then you can purchase a Google Maps API premium plan.

-Full details can be found at the Google Place API [usage an billing site](https://developers.google.com/places/web-service/usage)
+Full details can be found at the Google Place API [usage and billing site](https://developers.google.com/places/web-service/usage)